youngboy/engine-docs/source/setup-node.md

 For more information, see the Github project: https://github.com/apollographql/apollo-tracing-js

-### Enable gzip compression
+### Enable gzip compression [Optional]

 We recommend that you enable gzip compression in your GraphQL server, because the tracing format adds to the response size but compresses well.

 **Express**

-Install the compression middleware (https://github.com/expressjs/compression) package into your app with npm install compression --save and add it to your server's middleware stack:
+Install the compression middleware (https://github.com/expressjs/compression) package into your app with "npm install compression --save" and add it to your server's middleware stack as follows:

 ```
 var compression = require('compression')